 Hormone therapy may be helpful for women who suffer from migraines in relation to their menstrual cycle.

 If you suffer from obesity, losing weight could also be helpful in preventing migraine headaches.
+To see whatother type of headache you might have, then reference this chart.

 Contact the Dallas Pain Relief Center today